 About me

 I am a member of several international collaborations: DES (The Dark Energy Survey), DECaLS (The Dark Energy Camera Legacy Survey), DELVE (The DECam Local Volume Exploration survey), LSST TVS SC (Rubin LSST Transients and Variable Stars Science Collaboration), MISHAPS (The Multi-band Imaging Survey for High-Alpha PlanetS) and ISLAndS (Initial Star formation and Lifetimes of Andromeda Satellites) among them.
-But I am also involved in smaller ones that focus on galactic-archeology and on the study and characterization of variable stars in the Local Group galaxies and stellar clusters.
+I am also involved in smaller collaborations that focus on galactic-archeology and on the study and characterization of variable stars in the Local Group galaxies and stellar clusters.